epics-containers/pvi/docs/how-to/write-a-formatter.rst

 Divide the Template into Widgets
 --------------------------------
 With a template defined, we now need to assign each part of it to a supported widget.
-This is achieved using the ScreenWidgets dataclass from utils.py.
+This is achieved using the ScreenWidgets dataclass (from utils.py).
 With this, we can assign each of the widget classes to a snippet of the template using the WidgetFactory.from_template method: